Five ways to get your five a day

 Eating more vegies can help your hip pocket as well as your hips.
 Per kilo, vegetables are generally cheaper than meat.
 Making a few vegetarian meals each week definitely makes a difference at the checkout.

-Only eight per cent of Australians get the recommended five serves of veg.
+Only about five per cent of Australians get the recommended five serves of veg.
 Here are five ways to boost your veg intake and make the most of the gorgeous seasonal produce around:

 1. Roast away